kojix2/chatgpt-cli/README.md

 The [`bat`](https://github.com/sharkdp/bat) command is required.
 You can use the development version by setting the following environment variables and compiling.

 - `CHATGPT_BAT=1 shards build` Only code blocks are targeted for syntax highlighting.
-- `CHATGPT_BAT=2 shards bulid` The entire response is considered markdown and subject to syntax highlighting.
+- `CHATGPT_BAT=2 shards build` The entire response is considered markdown and subject to syntax highlighting.

 #### Code block temporary file path `$CODE0` `$CODE1`

-- Code blocks are extracted and saved in the temporary files.
+- Code blocks are extracted and stored in temporary files
 - `$CODE0`, `$CODE1`, ... are path to the temporary files.

 ```